rezaamini-ir/easypanel/docs/component-structure.md

 │─── update.blade.php
 ```

-Be careful, when you rebuild a CRUD all components will be rebuilt again, and every custom changes will be removed!
+Be careful, when you rebuild a CRUD all components will be rebuilt again, and every custom change will be removed!

 **Any changes in validationRules(), storePaths(), inputs(), fields() and getModel() need rebuilt!**